mozilla/protocol/components/language-switcher/readme.md

-A UI molecule for changing the language of the current page.
+A component for changing the language of the current page.

 ### Notes
 - Assumes the first path in the page URL immediately after hostname is a valid locale code e.g. https://www.mozilla.org/en-US/firefox/.